 The allure of gold caused a rush of prospectors to invade Northern California in 1849, scouring the mountain streams and caves for the raw precious metal.
 Today, dealers and mints sell refined gold bullion in uniform sizes.
 But if you’re hankering for gold as it comes from the earth, there are ways to buy raw gold nuggets and flakes.
 Some investors prefer raw gold because of its natural beauty, ease of storage and portability.
 Collectors are often willing to pay more for unique gold nuggets.

 Refiners prepare gold in bars of high purity, often at 99.9 percent fineness.
 However, raw gold is alloyed to other metals and therefore is not as pure.
-The Prospecting and Mining Journal reports that raw Alaskan gold is typically 87 percent pure, with 12 percent silver and 1 percent other metals.
+Gold Rush Nuggets reports that raw Alaskan gold varies in purity, from 70 percent to 92 percent pure.
 Most raw gold is available as dust, flakes and small pieces.
 Larger nuggets are rarer and command premium prices.
 Miners charge the full spot price for pure gold when selling nuggets, even though the gold content is diluted.
 You can expect dealers to clean raw gold of soil and sediment before sale.

 Grabbing the Gold